TensorSpeech/TensorFlowASR/README.md

 3. [Optional] Generate TFRecords to use `tf.data.TFRecordDataset` for better performance by using the script [create_tfrecords.py](./scripts/create_tfrecords.py)
 4. Create vocabulary file (characters or subwords/wordpieces) by defining `language.characters`, using the scripts [generate_vocab_subwords.py](./scripts/generate_vocab_subwords.py) or [generate_vocab_sentencepiece.py](./scripts/generate_vocab_sentencepiece.py).
 There're predefined ones in [vocabularies](./vocabularies)
 5. [Optional] Generate metadata file for your dataset by using script [generate_metadata.py](./scripts/generate_metadata.py).
 This metadata file contains maximum lengths calculated with your `config.yml` and total number of elements in each dataset, for static shape training and precalculated steps per epoch.
-6. For training, see `train_*.py` files in the [example folder](./examples) to see the options
+6. For training, see `train.py` files in the [example folder](./examples) to see the options
-7. For testing, see `test_.*.py` files in the [example folder](./examples) to see the options. **Note:** Testing is currently not supported for TPUs.
-It will print nothing other than the progress bar in the console, but it will store the predicted transcripts to the file `output_name.tsv` in the `outdir` defined in the config yaml file.
-After testing is done, the metrics (WER and CER) are calculated from `output_name.tsv`. **If you define the same `output_name`, it will resume the testing from the previous tested batch, which means if the testing is done then it will only calculate the metrics, if you want to run a new test, define a new `output_name` that the file `output.tsv` is not exists or only contains the header**
+7. For testing, see `test.py` files in the [example folder](./examples) to see the options. **Note:** Testing is currently not supported for TPUs.
+It will print nothing other than the progress bar in the console, but it will store the predicted transcripts to the file `output.tsv` and then calculate the metrics from that file.

-**Recommendation**: For better performance, please use **keras builtin training functions** as in `train_keras_*.py` files and/or tfrecords.
-Keras builtin training uses **infinite dataset**, which avoids the potential last partial batch.
+**FYI**: Keras builtin training uses **infinite dataset**, which avoids the potential last partial batch.

 See [examples](./examples/) for some predefined ASR models and results